jeanlescure/command-plasma-widget/README.md

 ## License

-This project is licensed under the terms of the GNU General Public License v3.0.
+This project is licensed under the terms of the Apache License v2.0